Bill Compton: Personal history

 Compton was born in 1945 in Rockford, Illinois.
-He spent his teenage years at a military boarding school in West Virginia; during the 1960s, he was a vocal anti-war activist.
+He spent his teenage years at Greenbrier Military School in West Virginia; during the 1960s, he was a vocal anti-war activist.
 Compton earned a Bachelor of Arts degree in 1969 in Theater Arts from the University of Akron, and returned to earn a Master of Arts degree in 1986.
 During this time he worked as an actor, producer and director in New York City, Boston, and eventually Los Angeles.
 In Boston, in the 1970s, he ran a then-innovative business for theater-goers to purchase tickets by phone, using a credit card.
 He sold the business, Quickcharge, to a predecessor of Ticketmaster.

 In 1989, in his mid-40s and an event salesperson for a large Los Angeles theater, Compton had a complete mental breakdown; his family believes it may have been caused by his use of crystal methamphetamine.
 When he was diagnosed as having late-onset schizophrenia, he had already left his job and had no health insurance.
 After three admissions to a private hospital over a nine-month period, paid for by his family, he was transferred to a public hospital.
 Upon his discharge from there, Compton went to live in a community board and care home.
 He began hearing voices again, ending up living on the streets for nine months, panhandling for money to buy food.
 In the early 1990s, he made his way to a hospital waiting room, his first step on the road to recovery.